Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 such a door, it becomes easier and easier, and that in itself will accelerate the healing of the body.
 Do you see how it all ties together?

-Yes.
-It's part of the miracle process in healing my body.
+*Yes.
+It's part of the miracle process in healing my body.*

 Yes.

-I perceived myself as a soul that doesn't really live within my body.
+*I perceived myself as a soul that doesn't really live within my body.*

 Not just a perception, an experience.

-Yeah, that's what it was.
+*Yeah, that's what it was.
 It wasn't a thought.
-I was like I shed it.
+I was like I shed it.*

 Just like you can have a thought about what it means to stand in a downpour or you can stand in it.

-Right.
-Okay.
+*Right.
+Okay.*

 Now, remember, hold that child in your heart.
 Think about her.
 And when you think about her, allow that feeling to come back to you the feeling in the heart of compassion and of the desire to extend and communicate love.
 It will be very helpful.

-Thank you.
+*Thank you.*

 But it's only helpful if you want miracles to continue.

-I do.
-Thank you.
+*I do.
+Thank you.*

 Good choice.

-I sent her parents a card, but I don't know if they will be ready for me to share that.
+*I sent her parents a card, but I don't know if they will be ready for me to share that.*

 No, they are not ready yet.

-I didn't think so.
-Thank you.
+*I didn't think so.
+Thank you.*

 Marc: Well, how's everybody doing?

-Great.
+*Great.*

 Good.

-Great but tired.
+*Great but tired.*

 Great but tired, huh.

-I have another question.
+*I have another question.*

-Marc: He's suggesting that we... let's spend some time together here.
+Marc: He's suggesting that we&hellip; let's spend some time together here.
 Just move your chairs so that you can sit facing somebody.
 Any body will do.

 {Group breaks into dyads.}